CeloKenyaEcosystem/Celo-Code-Jam-4.0/README.md

 DE-FI build on MiniPay
 ##### Team Members

-- Austine, Backend
+- Austine, Backend - austinekaranja14@gmail.com
-- Fadhili, Backend
+- Fadhil, Backend - mulinyafadhil@gmail.com
-- Kevin, Frontend
+- Kevin, Frontend - kmunene858@gmail.com
-- Gilbert, Frontend
+- Gilbert, Frontend -okonjogilbert2@gmail.com

 #### Project Description
 Our groundbreaking project tackles the longstanding challenges inherent in conventional Payroll Management Systems by harnessing the power of the Celo blockchain, a pioneer in decentralized finance (DeFi).
 In a landscape often burdened by security loopholes, inefficiencies, and limited accessibility, our solution emerges as a beacon of innovation.